AI Usage at a Glance

 Zara uses generative AI to create new images of real human models wearing different outfits, based on existing photoshoots, to accelerate digital catalog updates without requiring additional physical photo sessions.

-Zara offers an AI-powered virtual fitting room feature, called Try-On, through its official mobile app, allowing shoppers to upload two photos of themselves and generate a personalized 3D avatar dressed in selected garments.
+Zara offers an AI-powered virtual fitting room feature, called Try-On, through its official mobile app, allowing shoppers to upload two photos of themselves and generate a personalized avatar dressed in selected garments.
+As of early 2026, Inditex confirmed the feature is deployed in 43 markets with over 7 million sessions.

 Zara uses AI and machine learning to forecast customer demand, optimize inventory levels across its global store network, and automate stock replenishment using RFID-tracked garment data.